 A business exit strategy may not be the first thing you think about when you start your business.
 And why should you?
 The dream of anyone going into business is to create a service that is functional for many people.
 By doing so, they create an impact and leave a legacy, while making a handsome profit.

 After labouring for considerable time building the business to success, business owners often find themselves faced with the decision of leaving.
-The reasons for the exit are widely varying.
+Once they’ve considered exiting their business, the reasons for the exit are widely varying.
 Taking a retirement or focusing on other ventures are common reasons.
 You may even be searching for an exit when your venture is not going well.
-Regardless of your motives, it is always a plus to you to be ready for the time.
+Regardless of your motives, it is always a plus for you to be ready for the time to sell.

 That is what this article is going to do for you.
 We present to you the ultimate guide to designing an exit strategy for your business.
 Uscita is your partner in providing a comprehensive solution in exiting your engineering, manufacturing and B2B services businesses.